-While the audience was assembling tea and cakes were handed round.
 LONDON-ESHER AND EAST MOLESEY.

 We held four open-air meetings this week, for which we were lucky enough to get Miss Cicely Corbett and Mr. Crawfurd as speakers.
-On Monday they spoke in Thames Ditton.
-High Street, at 6 p.m.
+On Monday they spoke in Thames Ditton, High Street, at 6 p.m.
 As far as I know it was the first Suffrage meeting held in that still old-fashioned little village.
 The audience was not large, but very attentive.
 At 8 p.m. we held a meeting at the drinking fountain, East Molesay.
 There we had a really large and more appreciative audience.
 They all listened spellbound to the eloquence of the speakers, and many came up for leaflets and "Common Causes" afterwards.

+speakers, and many came up for leaflets and "Gommon Causes" afterwards.

-On Tuesday we had a meeting on Esher Green at 6, attended by a dozen or so interested working people; about a dozen supporters, and a dozen Anti-Suffragists drawn up in silent line, with their badges.
+On Tuesday we had a meeting on Esher Green at 6, attended by a dozen or so interested working people; about a dozen supporters, and a dozen or so interested working people; about a dozen supporters, and a dozen Anti-Suffragists drawn up in silent line, with their badges.
 They asked no questions, and withdrew modestly just before the close of the meeting.
-At 8 we repaired to Clargate, where we had a large and lively audience, and when Miss Corbett finished her speech they applauded loudly.
-We sold over thirty "Common Causes" at the different meetings, and distribuied leaflets.
-If would be hard to find a better pair of speakers for an open-air mixed audience than Miss Cicely Corbett and Mr. Crawfurd.
-These four open-air meetings close our year's campaign.
-It has been hard work, but at last-we seem to be reaping some reward.
-We also feel its stiffactory that we have been able to contribute (apart from our subscriptions) £6 & 8.
-40. to be London Society's funds.
-NOTTINGHAM.
+At 8 we repaired to Claygate, where we had a large and lively audience, and when Miss Corbett finished her speech they applauded loudly.
+We sold overthirty "Gommon Causes" at the different meetings, and distributed leaflets.
+It would be hard to find a better pair of speakers for an open-air mixed audience than Miss close our year's campaign.
+It has been hard work, but at last we seem to be reaping some reward.
+We also feel it satisfactory that we have been able to contribute (apart from our subscriptions) £3 8s.
+9d. to the London Society's funds.